rajnandan1/floodlightjs/README.md

 ## Multiple Commands - Add Social media search `shift`+`s`

 The below code implements a social search using floodgate.
-It will listen for the `s` key.
+It will listen for the `shift+s` key.
 It attaches two actions to one command.

 ```
 let fl = new FloodLight();